 So, why are so many of us magnesium deficient?

-Here are the most common reasons:
+Here are the most common reasons for low magnesium levels:

 - Certain foods and drinks, such as caffeine, alcohol and sugar, deplete our magnesium stores.